 Aiming to encourage greater diversity in the professions related to museums and the visual arts, the Getty Marrow Undergraduate Internship program in Los Angeles supports substantive, full-time summer work opportunities for college students or recent graduate from cultural backgrounds that have traditionally been underrepresented in the arts.

-The Vincent Price Art Museum is pleased to offer the following positions:
+The Vincent Price Art Museum is pleased to offer the following positions for Summer 2019:

 Curatorial and Collections Internship (1 position)